enhance-dev/enhance-styles/v7/README.md

 }
 ```

 Restart your development server.
 You now have Enhance Styles up and running in your Enhance project.
+Styles will be automatically regenerated if changes are made to your [custom configuration](#customization) (if one exists).

 ### Standalone usage

 Enhance Styles can be used as a standalone library in any project or framework that allows for the insertion of arbitrary CSS files.
-The built-in CLI can be used both to generate CSS files for use as you like, or it can be used in more complex application pipelines to (re)generate CSS as required.
-The steps below demonstrate the basic usage, which can be used as a starting point for more advanced used cases.
+The built-in CLI can be used both to generate CSS files for use, and in more complex application pipelines to (re)generate CSS as required.

+The steps below demonstrate the basic usage of the CLI, which can be used as a starting point for more advanced used cases.

 To begin, install Enhance Styles from NPM:
 ```shell
 npm i @enhance/styles
 ```

-With the project installed, you can now interact with its CLI via the use of [`npx`](https://docs.npmjs.com/cli/v10/commands/npx).
+With the package installed, you can now interact with its CLI via the use of [`npx`](https://docs.npmjs.com/cli/v10/commands/npx).
 For example, to generate a CSS file at the path `./public/enhance-styles.css` using the default configuration:

 ```shell
 npx enhance-styles --output=./public/enhance-styles.css